 • Group therapy

-However, given the structure of this program, services must be targeting specific diagnostic issues (e.g., Obsessive Compulsive Disorder, Tic/Tourette’s Disorders, Anxiety Disorders) and are time-limited.
+However, please note that given the structure of this program, services must be targeting specific diagnostic issues (e.g., Obsessive Compulsive Disorder, Tic/Tourette’s Disorders, Anxiety Disorders) and are time-limited.
 Ongoing services are not guaranteed after the diagnostic evaluation.

 If your child is accepted for ongoing therapy, expect services to be short-term (around 3-6 months).
 We will do our best to connect you to other appropriate care if your child is not eligible for ongoing services with us.
 We also suggest trying to add your child to other therapy waitlists early on, should you have a concern in a different area of your child’s functioning or should you desire longer-term services than this short-term model.